fmunz/twitter-dlt-huggingface-PRELIM/README.md

+## Run the Demo 🚀 yourself
-## 🐑 Clone this Demo
+### 🐑 Clone the Repo

-You can use Databricks Projects to clone this repo and get started with this demo, or download the .dbc archive and import the notebooks manually.
+Use [Databricks Repos](https://docs.databricks.com/repos/index.html#clone-a-remote-git-repository) to clone the repo and get started with this demo.
+The repo consists of the notebooks listed above.
+The workflow is not part of the repo.

+### Requirements

+* Since the data is streamed live from twitter you have to create Twitter credentials.
+Ideally you should store them as a Databricks secret and read the from the Twitter-Stream-S3 notebook.
+Since I experiment a lot with my demo, I added the credentials directly but externalized this step into a separate notebook that is not on githuib, to keep the code simple.
+* Create a directory in DBFS.
+The helper functions that I use are at the bottom of the Twitter-Stream-S3 notebook.
+* Define the Tweepy search expression to something that you enjoy.
+Note for the sake of this demo I include Spanish and German tweets (I use this to explain the Delta Live Table expectations)
+* You can stop the data collection at any time.
+The code will work with old tweets from the DBFS directory.

-## DBR Version
+### DBR Version
 The features used in the notebooks were tested on DBR 10.1 ML.
 Make sure to use a ML runtime, otherwise the notebook with the Sentiment Analysis will complain about missing libraries (which you could of course install manually, but it is not worth the effort).

 ### 🤝 Feedback and contributing

 * I am happy to accept pull requests but please keep in mind that the focus of this demo is DLT and simplicity.
+So I am not looking for more complexity in the ingestion or ML part, however I appreciate some more cool visualizations of the final data.
 * A friend of mine, [Srijith](https://www.linkedin.com/in/srijith-rajamohan-ph-d-4242b9a/) provided a very first version of the Tweepy code.
 Some design ideas of this page are adapted from @pyr0gan's README.